-What does Hirame taste like?
+What is Hirame?
+What does Hirame sushi taste like?

 Also called False hailbut or Flat fish or Japanese Flounder or Olive flounder.